Skip to content

 • Compression Garments: Improve blood flow and reduce symptoms.
 Medical guidance is crucial for proper use.

-• Dynamic Pneumatic Compression: Enhances circulation and reduces swelling.
+• Dynamic Pneumatic Compression: Enhances circulation and reduces swelling in the affected limbs.

-• Exercise Therapy: Walking and other exercises improve symptoms and overall health.
+• Exercise Therapy: Walking and other activities improve symptoms and promote better blood vessel health.

 7. Deep Vein Thrombosis (DVT)

-DVT occurs when a blood clot forms in one or more of the deep veins in the body, usually in the legs.
+DVT occurs when a blood clot forms in one or more of the deep veins, commonly in the legs.
+This can cause swelling, pain, and if untreated, result in serious complications like pulmonary embolism.

 Therapies:

-• Dynamic Pneumatic Compression: Helps reduce swelling and improve blood flow.
+• Dynamic Pneumatic Compression: Helps reduce swelling and encourages blood flow.

 8. Varicose Veins

-Varicose veins are swollen, twisted veins that you can see just under the surface of the skin, usually in the legs.
+Varicose veins are swollen, twisted veins visible just under the skin, usually in the legs, caused by weakened valves leading to blood pooling.

 Therapies:

-• Compression Garments: Reduce swelling and improve blood flow.
+• Compression Garments: Reduce swelling, improve blood flow, and alleviate discomfort.
 Consult a healthcare provider for proper use.

-• Massage Therapy: Helps reduce discomfort and improve circulation.
+• Massage Therapy: Helps reduce discomfort and improve circulation in affected areas.

-• Exercise Therapy: Regular exercise can help prevent and manage varicose veins.
+• Exercise Therapy: Regular exercise can help prevent and manage varicose veins by promoting healthy blood vessels.

 9. Chronic Venous Insufficiency (CVI)

-CVI occurs when the veins in the legs do not allow blood to flow back to the heart properly, causing blood to pool in the legs.
+CVI occurs when veins in the legs cannot efficiently return blood to the heart, causing blood to pool and symptoms like swelling, skin changes, and ulcers.

 Therapies:

-• Compression Garments: Essential for managing symptoms by improving blood flow.
+• Compression Garments: Essential for managing symptoms by improving blood return and preventing blood pooling.
 Medical guidance is essential.

-• Dynamic Pneumatic Compression: Reduces swelling and improves circulation.
+• Dynamic Pneumatic Compression: Reduces swelling and enhances circulation in the legs.

 10. Arrhythmia